Colon Cancer Screening (cont.)

 Fecal occult blood tests

 Fecal occult blood tests are chemical tests that are performed on samples of stool to detect the presence of "occult" blood (amounts of blood that are so small that they cannot be seen with the naked eye).
 These tests usually are begun at age 40 and then are repeated annually along with a digital rectal examination that is performed by a doctor.
-The use of fecal occult blood tests is based on the observation that slow bleeding from colon polyps or cancers can cause small amounts of blood to mix with the colonic contents.
-(This sometimes can lead to an iron deficiency anemia .)
+The use of fecal occult blood tests is based on observations that slow bleeding from colon polyps or cancers can cause small amounts of blood to mix with the colonic contents.
+(This sometimes can lead to an iron deficiency anemia.)
 Since the small amounts of blood are not visible to the naked eye, sensitive chemical tests are needed to detect the traces of blood in the stool.

 Fecal occult blood testing consists of checking for occult blood in 3 stool specimens collected on special cards at home.
 To properly prepare for collecting the specimens, individuals are asked to abstain (for 3-5 days before stool collections begin) from certain foods, medications and vitamins that can interfere with the accuracy of the test.
 These include certain meats, vitamins (especially vitamin C), iron, aspirin, and other antiinflammatory medicines (NSAIDs) such as ibuprofen that are used in treating arthritis and other painful inflammatory conditions.

-An individual whose stool specimen tests positive for occult blood then undergoes a colonoscopic examination of the entire colon to look for polyps, cancers, or other conditions that cause bleeding (such as abnormal blood vessels and colitis).
+An individual whose stool specimen tests positive for occult blood then undergoes a colonoscopic examination of the entire colon to look for polyps, cancers, or other conditions that cause bleeding (such as abnormal blood vessels, diverticuli, or colitis).
 The majority (greater than 90%) of the polyps detected at colonoscopy can be removed painlessly and safely during the colonoscopic examination.
 Polyps so removed are examined later under the microscope by a pathologist to determine if they are precancerous.
 Individuals with precancerous polyps have a higher than average risk for developing colon cancer, and are advised to return for periodic surveillance colonoscopies (see below).
 Colon cancers that are detected at colonoscopy usually are removed surgically though under certain circumstances they may be removed at colonoscopy.
 Precancerous polyps that are too large or technically not possible to remove during colonoscopy also are removed surgically.
-Several studies have shown that fecal occult blood testing can reduce death rates (mortality) from colorectal cancer by 30-40%.
+Several studies have shown that fecal occult blood testing can reduce death rates (mortality) from colorectal cancer by 30% to 40%.

 If no colonic abnormalities are found in an individual whose stool contains occult blood, consideration then is given to examining the stomach and the small intestine as sources of bleeding.